evmos/docs/docs/develop/move-to-testnet/faucet.md

 # Faucet

-Check how to obtain testnet tokens from the Evmos faucet website {synopsis}
+Check how to obtain testnet tokens from the Evmos faucet website

 The Evmos Testnet Faucet distributes small amounts of {{ $themeConfig.project.testnet_denom }} to anyone who can provide a valid testnet address for free.
-Request funds from the faucet either by using the [Keplr Wallet](../../users/wallets/keplr.md) or follow the instructions on this page.
+Request funds from the faucet either by using the [Keplr Wallet](../../use/connect-your-wallet/keplr) or follow the instructions on this page.

 :::tip
-Follow the [Metamask](../../users/wallets/metamask.md), [Keplr](../../users/wallets/keplr.md) or [Keyring](../../users/keys/keyring.md) guides for more info on how to setup your wallet account.
+Follow the [Metamask](../../use/connect-your-wallet/metamask), [Keplr](../../use/connect-your-wallet/keplr) or [Keyring](../../protocol/concepts/keyring) guides for more info on how to setup your wallet account.
 :::

 ## Request Testnet tokens